What Does a Key Grip Do?

 The key grip is the head of the grip department and supervises all of the grips on a film shoot.
 If the film production is a feature film, the key grip usually has a second person to assist them in managing the grips, called the “best boy” or “best girl” who make sure the key grip’s requests are carried out.

 As stated in an informative article in the New York Times about female key grips: “Grips build platforms, set up rigging and the equipment that shapes and diffuses lighting, mount cameras onto cars and cranes onto buildings, and schlep 35-pound sandbags known as ballbusters.”

 The grip department, under the supervision of the key grip, provides all support systems for lights and cameras.
-Their two main responsibilities on film set are to provide support to the camera department.
+Their two main responsibilities on film set are to provide support to the camera department through setting up the rigging and to set up lighting rigs for the lighting technicians.
 This is especially true if the camera is in an unusual position, or is mounted to a dolly, crane, or other devide.
-The second main responsibility of grips is to assist the electrical department in creating and executing lighting set-ups for shots under the direction of the director of photography or DP.
+Although grips do not set the lights for filming they assist the electrical department in creating and executing lighting set-ups for shots under the direction of the director of photography or DP.

-When it comes to the cameras, grips setup and man dollies, cranes, tripods, car mounts and other camera support devices.
-As it pertains to lighting, the key grip and their grip crew handle all the rigging and supporting equipment for the lighting department to set the lights on.
+When it comes to the cameras, grips set up and man dollies, cranes, tripods, car mounts and other camera support devices.
+Anything that needs to be moved with a crane, hoisted, mounted or otherwise transported through the use of another device is in the domain of the grip department.
 Once the lights are set, the grip department cuts and shapes the lights as requested by the key grip and the gaffer.